 - Adoption Talks: A big part of a lot of required training is learning how to talk to your child, as well as other people, about adoption.
 Training can walk the hopeful adoptive parents through scenarios and help prepare them for difficult questions their child and other people will inevitably have.

 - Adoption in the Media: You may be required or encouraged to read adoption-themed books or watch movies with an adoption plot.
 You will see how adoption is portrayed in the media and be able to form opinions based on that.
 A special note to consider is that not all adoption storylines depict the norms.
 Many are for pure entertainment and have over-the-top plot twists.
 It is important to recognize that many people believe that is what adoption really looks like.
 Your education can help dispel these stereotypes.

-- Questions: Adoption education can answer questions you didn’t even know you had as well as provide the groundwork for forward thinking and coming up with new questions that surround adoption and long term growth.
+- Questions: Adoption education can answer questions you didn’t even know you had as well as provide the groundwork for forwarding thinking and coming up with new questions that surround adoption and long-term growth.

 What were some things you want to learn more about or really liked about adoption training you have already taken?

 Considering adoption?
 Let us help you on your journey to creating your forever family.
 Visit Adoption.org or call 1-800-ADOPT-98.